 Section 2.
 Drainage and Utility Easements.
 Declarant reserves unto itself, its successors and assigns, a perpetual easement and right of way on, above and underground through all areas subject to this Declaration and any Supplementary Declaration, whether within the boundaries of Lots or Common Areas and except the portion of a Lot upon which a structure is built and for which a certificate of occupancy has been issued.
 The Declarant may use such easement to construct, maintain, inspect, replace and repair lines, wires, cables, conduits, sewers, pipes, water mains and other suitable equipment and facilities for the conveyance of water, sewer, gas, telephone, electricity, television cable, exterior lighting and other utilities and public conveniences and for storm and surface water drainage, including pipes, ditches, culverts, swales and other suitable facilities for the disposition of storm and surface water drainage together with the right of ingress and egress to all such facilities and easements for the construction and maintenance thereof.
 The easements provided for herein shall include the right to cut any trees, brush and shrubbery, dig or grade any soil and take any other similar action as reasonably necessary.
 The rights herein reserved may be exercised by any licensee of Declarant, but shall not be deemed to impose any obligation upon Declarant to provide or maintain or be responsible for the lapse or temporary interruption of services.
 Any damage to the Property resulting from the use of the easements hereby reserved shall be promptly repaired at the expense of the party causing such damage.

 Section 3 - Landscape and Sign Easement.
-The Declarant may establish a sign easement on a portion of the Property which easement may be located on a Lot (with the approval of the Owner of such Lot) or in any other location within the Property.
-In the event that a sign easement is established, the Declarant shall be responsible for initial planting of trees and shrubs, the installation of an irrigation system, sign, exterior lighting and other landscaping that the Declarant may choose, in its discretion, to install, and the Association shall be responsible for the maintenance of these amenities after the initial installation.
+There shall be a landscape buffer along the Property line adjacent to Route 615, perimeter landscape buffers as may be shown on the subdivision plats and a sign easement at the landscaped boulevard entrance to the Development.
+The Association shall be responsible for the maintenance of these amenities after the initial installation by Declarant and for any of its obligations under other easements to which the Association is a party.

 Section 4.
 Conservation Easement.
 The location of any conservation easements shall be set forth on the plats.
 To the extent located on any Common Area, the Association shall be responsible for maintaining such conservation easements in accordance with the provisions of applicable law.